-Description: The ArduPilot Mega is the newest version of autopilot board designed by Chris Anderson and Jordi Muñoz of DIY Drones using the ATmega1280.
+Description This is a Arduino-compatible autopilot board designed by Chris Anderson and Jordi Muñoz of DIY Drones using the ATMega328.
+This revision uses the ATmega2560 in place of the ATmega1280.

 We recommend the following items to accompany this product: